 Students explore how music is made and performed at the Movies.
 In the second unit students are given opportunity to work collaboratively with their peers to perform in their own Rock group.

 YEAR 10 UNIT ASSESSMENT

 Term 1 Music in the movies Composition and performance tasks

-Term 2
+Term 2 Classical

-Term 3 Rock music Response project
+Term 3 Rock music Composition and Performance

-Term 4 Group performance
+Term 4 Jazz